VedantMadane/vedantmadane.github.io/_posts/2026-04-01-sanskritizing-scientific-knowledge-hierarchy.md

 <details>
 <summary>Word meanings and technical evaluation</summary>
 <div class="prose-text">
 Psychologists needed to explain why a person can hold a rational knowledge of safety while feeling irrational fear.
-This is codified through the Vedic model of the *Antahkaraṇa* (internal organ), where *Manas* handling sensory input is the fast system, and *Buddhi* (intellect) is the slow, analytical one.19
+This is codified through the Vedic model of the *Antahkaraṇa* (internal organ), where *Manas* handling sensory input is the fast system and *Buddhi* (intellect) is the slow, analytical one.19

 * **शीघ्रं (Śīghram):** Fast.
 System 1 processing.
 * **रभसं (Rabhasam):** Impulsive/Automatic.
 Root *rabh* (to grasp/begin).18